Imperial College London - Department of Electrical and Electronic Engineering

 Research Assistant: £31,740 - £33,370 per annum

-Fixed Term appointment for up to 36 months
+Fixed Term appointment for 12 months (possible extension)

-You must have be near completion of a PhD (or equivalent) in Minerals Processing or a closely related discipline for appointment at Research Assistant level and a PhD in in Minerals Processing or a closely related discipline (or equivalent) for appointment at Research Associate level.
+You must have a good MSc/undergraduate degree in Behavioural science or relevant fields for appointment at Research Assistant level and hold a PhD in Behavioural sciences (or equivalent) for appointment at Research Associate level.

-Any queries regarding the application process should be directed to Helen Stoneham at email@example.com.
+Any queries regarding the post or application process should be directed to Mrs Izabela Wojcicka-Grzesiak, at email@example.com.

 Committed to equality and valuing diversity.
-We are also an Athena SWAN Silver Award winner, a Stonewall Diversity Champion, a Disability Confident Employer and are working in partnership with GIRES to promote respect for trans people
+We are also an Athena SWAN Silver Award winner, a Stonewall Diversity Champion, a Two Ticks Employer, and are working in partnership with GIRES to promote respect for trans people

 Share this job